eForms Logo

 • A violation of the provisions of an order to surrender and prohibit weapons, an extreme risk protection order, or the provisions of any other protection order or no-contact order restraining the person or excluding the person from a residence, committed on or after July 23, 2023;

-• During any period of time that the person is subject to a protection order, no-contact order, or restraining order by a court that:
+• During any period that the person is subject to a protection order, no-contact order, or restraining order by a court that:

-• Was issued after a hearing for which the person received actual notice, and at which the person had an opportunity to participate, whether the court then issues a full order or reissues a temporary order;
+• Was issued after a hearing for which the person received actual notice and at which the person had an opportunity to participate, whether the court then issues an entire order or reissues a temporary order;

 • Restrains the person from harassing, stalking, or threatening the person protected under the order or child of the person or protected person, or others identified in the order, or engaging in other conduct that would place the protected person in reasonable fear of bodily injury to the protected person or child or others identified in the order; and